Experiencing Depression in Early Recovery

 According to the National Institute of Mental Health (NIMH), depression is common among the general population.
 However, it comes in many different forms, and can be caused by a variety of factors.
-Some forms of depression are caused by external factors, such as Seasonal Affective Disorder.
+External factors, such as Seasonal Affective Disorder, can cause some forms of depression.
 Others are caused by life challenges, such as childhood trauma or Postpartum Depression.
-Still others such as Persistent Depressive Disorder can last for a number of years before being diagnosed.
+Still others such as Persistent Depressive Disorder can last for a number of years prior to diagnosis.
 The actual number of diagnosable conditions that fall under the depression umbrella is constantly being updated by mental health professionals.

 Am I Living with Depression or Just Feeling Down?

 Depression comes in many forms.
 Unless you have a background in mental health, it can be hard to know whether you should seek help.
 It is important to ask yourself “How am I feeling, and how long have I been feeling this way?”
 As we have discovered, many forms of depression are caused by a significant life event.
 Has there been a trauma experience in your life, particularly at a young age?
 Have you recently had a major change happen in your life, such as a new baby, job loss, or some other big event?
 These can cause anyone to feel down at times.
 If those feelings seem to linger, though, they could be a sign of something more serious.

 In recovery, you will learn how Substance Use Disorder often occurs in those who live with depression or other mental health conditions.
 In fact, it is estimated that over 9.5 million adults in the US experience a mental condition along with Substance Abuse Disorder.
 Put another way, chances are good that you may be diagnosed with a form of depression as a part of the recovery journey.